JPG to WEBP Converter — Free Online

 Quality tips for JPG → WEBP

 When converting JPG to WEBP, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If WEBP is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For JPG to WEBP conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+Since you're re-encoding lossy data, keep the quality high (the default of 92 is a safe choice) so WebP's compression doesn't stack a visible second generation of artifacts on top of the JPEG's existing ones.
+Aggressively low WebP quality on an already-compressed JPEG is where mushy edges and color smearing creep in.

 Troubleshooting